 - leave the driver's seat and take the keys out of the ignition to make it clear that you're no longer in charge of the car

-- don't start driving again until all your symptoms have gone – this usually takes about 45 minutes
+- don't start driving again until your blood glucose level is back to normal – this usually takes about 45 minutes

 If you need further information, speak to your doctor, diabetes specialist nurse or the DVLA.

-Part of the treatment for type 1 diabetes is making sure that your blood glucose levels are as near to normal as possible.
-Your 'normal' range will be specific to you but a general guide for adults is:
+Managing type 1 diabetes involves making sure that your blood glucose level is as near to normal as possible.
+Everyone’s 'normal' blood glucose range is specific to them.
+But a general guide for adults is: